Universal basic income in the United Kingdom: 21st century debate and development

 In March 2020, a combined total of over 170 opposition politicians from MPs and Lords, called for the UK government to implement a universal basic income during the coronavirus pandemic in the United Kingdom.
 However, the Conservative government and then Chancellor of the Exchequer, Rishi Sunak, both rejected the calls.

+In July 2020, the economist Karl Widerquist proposed a poverty-level universal basic income figure for the UK of £7,706 per adult per year, which is about £148 a week (or just over £642 per month) and £3,853 a year for children.
+Widerquist based his proposed figure for the UK on a study using data from the 2014/15 UK Family Resource Survey.

 On 25 September 2020, the Liberal Democrats adopted at their party conference a policy of supporting UBI.

 In mid-May 2021, after the 2021 Senedd election in which Welsh Labour won half the seats in the Welsh Parliament, Mark Drakeford, leader of Welsh Labour and First Minister of Wales, announced that a universal basic income scheme would be trialled in Wales.
 Plaid Cymru supported a Welsh pilot for a universal basic income in their manifesto going into the election and the Welsh Liberal Democrats also made an election commitment to support a trial, while the Welsh Conservatives rejected the idea.
 Recipients of the income would be given independent financial advice and support throughout the pilot who are "regularly reminded of their end point on the pilot so that appropriate plans can be made for their transition out of the pilot."
 As of June 2023, the pilot is ongoing with the final results expected to be thoroughly evaluated at the end of the trial.